Stop Searching. Start Trusting.

 by hatayama

-Acts as a Model Context Protocol (MCP) server to bridge communication between Unity Editor and AI-powered development tools like Cursor, enabling autonomous AI-driven development loops.
+Acts as a Model Context Protocol (MCP) server to bridge Unity Editor operations with AI coding tools like Cursor and Claude Code, enabling autonomous development loops for compiling, testing, logging, and scene automation.

 Setup Requirements